rphair/frankenwallet/docs/cardano/software.md

 ```

 {: .note }
 This version is currently likely to be greater than — in fact, in a different sequence of numbers from — the version number of the `cardano-node` package you downloaded & named the file with.
-This is a consequnce of the maintainers' release process.
+This is a consequence of the maintainers' release process.

 {: .new-title }
 > tip